xp-forge/frontend/README.md

 ### Compression

 Assets can also be delivered in compressed forms to save bandwidth.
 The typical bundled JavaScript library can be megabytes in raw size!
-By using e.g. Brotli, this can be drastically reduced to a couple hundred kilobytes.
+By using e.g. Brotli, this can be drastically reduced to a couple of hundred kilobytes.

 * The request URI is mapped to the asset file name
 * If the clients sends an `Accept-Encoding` header, it is parsed and the client preference negotiated